ProtocolONE/devenv/README.md

 To run commands from this manual you need to have **docker-compose**.
 To install **docker-compose** follow the official manual: https://docs.docker.com/compose/install/#install-compose

-You'll need a docker ID and password to be able to pull images from the Docker Hub, so if you don't have them, you'll need to register at https://hub.docker.com.
+You'll need a docker ID and password to be able to pull images from the Docker Hub and run required commands, so if you don't have them, you'll need to register at https://hub.docker.com.

 The P1 services use the following domain names in the development or local test environment: